|

 Choosing

-a wedding photographer is a very important part of your wedding planning.
+a wedding photographer is one of the most important decisions of your wedding planning.

-You've probably heard horror stories about weddings ruined by the photographer
+A great photographer can make your day one to remember, but equally you've heard horror stories about weddings al but ruined by the photographer

 taking bad photos, being a tyrant during group shots, or stepping all